IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

     ![](_attachments/SNOOCPLoginCommand4.png)

 ### Install IBM Certificate Manager on Red Hat OpenShift
-13. Create a file that is named **catalogCertManager.yaml** using a text editor and paste the following text into the file.
+1. In a text editor, create a file named `catalogCertManager.yaml` and paste the following text in the file.

     !!!
 Important "Formatting of the yaml file is critical!"

         The content of the YAML file must be formatted exactly as shown.
-Use the copy icon to prevent typographical errors.
+Use the **Copy** icon to prevent typographical errors.

     File name:
     ```